vitorpp10/python-projects/README.md

 │ ├── oop_projects/
 │ ├── sqlite_projects/
 │ └── README.md
-├── python_phase_2/ (planned)
+├── python_phase_2/
+│ ├── dragon_quotes/
 └── python_phase_3/ (planned)

+### Phase 1:
   - `basic_projects/` – Short CLI scripts to practice logic, control flow, and data structures.
   - `oop_projects/` – First steps with classes, objects, and small architectures.
   - `sqlite_projects/` – Simple CRUD in the terminal using Python + SQLite for persistence.

+### Phase 2:
+  - `dragon_quotes/` - Main Python script.
+It handles HTTP requests, HTML parsing, and the interactive loop that displays the menu, processes user input, and manages page navigation.

 ---

 ## How to Explore